knqyf263/pet/README.md

 So I made it possible to register snippets with description and search them easily.

 I also have trouble moving between environments, and I don't like .env files (maybe I want to activate an environment from elsewhere).
-So I added some functionality to pet (to make it superpet) that allows configuring environments as snippets.
+So I added some functionality to superpet (to make it superpet) that allows configuring environments as snippets.
 By environments I mean a list of environment variables.

-- `pet activate`
+- `superpet activate`

 # TOC